 According to skin experts, the answer to the "does makeup cause acne?" question isn't as straightforward as a simple yes or no. There are a couple of different factors you must first take into account—like the type of makeup you're using and how you go about cleansing your face.
 Keep scrolling to read everything that they had to say about makeup and acne.

-"Although it's not a guarantee, it's best to use only products labeled with terms such as 'noncomedogenic,' 'non-acnegenic,' 'does not clog pores,' or 'won't cause breakouts,'" he says.
-If you don't see such a label on one of your favorite products, or you just want to be sure that it won't cause breakouts, Lortscher recommends checking in on cosDNA.com, which is a website that assigns numerical scores to popular products based on their ingredients.
-"I recommend to stop using products with acne scores of 3s, 4s, or 5s."
+"Although it's not a guarantee, it's best to use products labeled with terms like 'noncomedogenic,' 'non-acnegenic,' 'does not clog pores,' or 'won't cause breakouts,'" he says.
+If you don't see such a label on one of your favorite products, or you just want to be sure that it won't cause breakouts, Lortscher recommends checking in on cosDNA, which is a website that assigns numerical scores to popular products based on their ingredients.
+"I recommend stopping the use of products with acne scores of 3s, 4s, or 5s."

 Just as important as the ingredients found inside your makeup are the ingredients that are absent.
 Lortscher recommends staying away from isopropyl myristate, sodium lauryl sulfate, myristyl myristate, and laureth-4, all of which he calls "common irritants" and/or "pore-clogging ingredients."
 So, as always, be sure to read your makeup's ingredients list.